Nested resources

 the page is displaying relevant information.

-When you run this spec with bundle exec rspec spec/features/viewing_tickets_spec.rb
+When you run this spec with bundle exec rspec spec/features/viewing_tickets_spec.rb,

 you’ll see that it can’t find the ticket factory: